 Is this Fly Fishing School for me?

 The focus of our information is how to catch fish while fly fishing.
 In each session we divide those new to fly fishing and those who have intermediate skills.
-We consider intermediate skills as those anglers who may have fly fished for 6 months up to many years but have limited casting skills, limited knowledge where feeding fish are located and are only comfortable with one or two methods of flyfishing.
+We consider intermediate skills as those anglers who may have fly fished on multiple trips (20 or so) up to many years but have limited casting skills, limited knowledge where feeding fish are located and are only comfortable with one or two methods of flyfishing.
 Even if you are an advanced angler you will learn new things because the truth is that life only offers you a limited time on the water.
-If the only time you can learn are those few precious moments your knowledge will be limited.
+If the only time you can learn are those few precious moments, your knowledge will be limited.
 At our Fly Fishing School you will be able to access the knowledge of guides who spend 200 plus days a year on the water.
 These trips are a great way for people of varying experience to enjoy fly fishing.
 You will receive one-on-one casting instruction, not group instruction.
 Seasoned anglers can focus on improving already known techniques, while less experienced anglers can learn the skills on which to base a lifetime of fly fishing.

 What the our Fly Fishing School doesn’t teach: Information like wading safety, basic fly rod and reel set-up, basic rigging and elementary information that the novice can learn in many places.
 We feel that information does not require a hands-on approach and just takes up valuable time.
 The focus of our information is how to catch fish while fly fishing.

 Personalized, private instruction.
 Great Guide/Instructor to student ratio.
 You will receive personal casting instruction directed at exactly what you require or request.
 This is not a ‘cookie cutter’ experience.
 Between Friday 3 pm and Sunday 2:30 pm you will spend:

 - 7 hours in classroom presentations learning fly fishing techniques and the how, when and why of fish habits in moving waters.